The Best Small-Cap Stocks to Buy Now

 Profit and prosper with the best of expert advice - straight to your e-mail.

-But while select Magnificent 7 stocks such as Nvidia (NVDA), Apple (AAPL) and Microsoft (MSFT) drove the majority of the market's gains, small caps – which tend to be more sensitive to the economic cycle and interest rates – traded sideways.
-Indeed, the small-cap benchmark Russell 2000 Index – struggling to stay positive for months – was slightly negative as we closed out the first half.
+Select Magnificent 7 stocks such as Nvidia (NVDA) and Microsoft (MSFT) have been fueling much of the market's gains.
+And so small caps – which tend to be more sensitive to the economic cycle, tariffs and interest rates – are lagging badly.

-If there is a sliver of a silver lining to the Russell 2000's underperformance, it's that small caps are now trading at bargain basement prices.
+If there is a sliver of a silver lining to the Russell 2000's chronic underperformance, it's that small cap valuations look dirt cheap.

-And with the Federal Reserve expected to enact at least one quarter-point cut to the federal funds rate before year-end, small caps should have at least one catalyst on the horizon.
+And with the Federal Reserve expected to enact several cuts to the federal funds rate in the coming quarters, small caps should have at least one catalyst behind them.

 In order to find the best small-cap stocks to buy now, we started by screening the Russell 2000 for Wall Street analysts' top-rated names.